 Towson University Libraries' Instruction Program supports and strengthens the learning, teaching, and scholarship of the Towson University community.
-With an emphasis on Core and discipline-specific curricula, librarians collaborate with faculty to integrate information literacy with course content, and facilitate academic inquiry, critical thinking, reading, writing, and knowledge creation.
+With an emphasis on the University Core Curriculum and discipline-specific curricula, librarians collaborate with faculty to integrate information literacy into student learning experiences.
+The Libraries' Instruction Program contributes to academic inquiry and research skills, critical thinking, reading, writing, and knowledge creation.

 Every discipline or academic program on campus has a subject librarian who can provide course-integrated information literacy instruction.
 Subject librarians prepare sessions to align with course content, assignments, and programmatic or discipline-specific information literacy goals.

-Minimum one week’s lead time is necessary for library faculty to prepare for sessions; preparation for online support may require additional notice.
+Minimum one week’s lead time is necessary for library faculty to prepare for sessions.